skjsjhb/Fraise/README.md

 > [!NOTE]
 > This project is working in progress.
 To not raise expectations that we might not eventually be able to fulfill, we've
 > omitted most parts related to the features.
 This section will be updated once we've reached the first release.
+For the
+> latest progress, check out [Are we Paper yet?](docs/ARE_WE_PAPER_YET.md).

 ## What about (Neo)Forge?